Key Takeaways

 Commercial Auto Insurance

-Required if your business owns vehicles.
-Construction crews rely heavily on trucks and equipment transport, making this coverage crucial for protecting company vehicles and drivers.
+Commercial auto insurance is required for business-owned vehicles.
+Construction crews rely heavily on trucks and equipment transport, making commercial auto coverage crucial for protecting company vehicles and drivers.

 plusSign icon